open-telemetry/opentelemetry-specification/specification/metrics/api.md

 pattern](https://en.wikipedia.org/wiki/Asynchronous_method_invocation).

-The API MUST support creation of asynchronous instruments by passing one or more callback functions to be registered to the newly created instrument.
+The API MUST support creation of asynchronous instruments by passing zero or more callback functions to be permanently registered to the newly created instrument.
+Callbacks functions passed to the instrument constructor cannot be unregistered.

 The API SHOULD support registration of callback functions to asynchronous instruments after they are created.